AI experts sharing free tutorials to accelerate your business.

 Social Media Content Calendar

 Produce a fully drafted month of dental-practice social content that is calibrated to the practice's specialty mix, patient demographics, service area, state advertising rules, and HIPAA/photography boundaries — not a generic "dental awareness" calendar.
-Output is ready for a front-desk coordinator or outside marketing vendor to schedule with minimal editing: per-platform post mix (Instagram feed, Reels, Stories, Facebook, Google Business Profile, TikTok if applicable), ready-to-paste captions with hashtag sets, visual direction, compliance flags (before/after photo rules by state, named-patient consent status, ADA scope-of-practice claims), and a small metrics block so the practice can tell whether the calendar is working.
+Output is ready for a front-desk coordinator or outside marketing vendor to schedule with minimal editing: per-platform post mix (Instagram feed, Reels, Stories, Facebook, Google Business Profile, TikTok if applicable), ready-to-paste captions with hashtag sets, visual direction, compliance flags (before/after photo rules by state, named-patient consent status, ADA scope-of-practice claims), scheduler-tool export formats, and a small metrics block so the practice can tell whether the calendar is working.

 Saves ~2 hr/monthbeginner Claude · ChatGPT · Gemini